Iam-Jai-Kumar/Safety_App/README.md

 User is incapacitated by fear
 No reliable bystander intervention

-This project addresses that gap by automatically detecting emotional distress from speech in real time.
+This project addresses that gap by automatically detecting emotional distress from speech in real time and sending the alerts to the guardians and authorities.

 # Solution Overview